schwoere/utcore/README.md

 utcore
 ========
-This is the utfacade Ubitrack submodule.
+This is the utcore Ubitrack submodule.

 Usage
 -----